Mishpatim: Peace or Victory?

 Rebbe Nachman of Breslev teaches that there is a type of lust where a person craves victory, strife and war.
 This lust comes from his blood that hasn’t yet served Hashem.
 Each person must uproot this lust and pursue peace; this is accomplished through profuse Torah learning and prayer, for this way, a person merits peace.[1]

-With Rebbe Nachman's above teaching in mind, we learn that the words of Torah and prayer that we speak rectifies our blood and leads to peace.
+With Rebbe Nachman’s above teaching in mind, we learn that the words of Torah and prayer that we speak rectifies our blood and leads to peace.
 This is easy to understand, since the Torah teaches us that “the blood is the soul”.[2]
 Speech is also an aspect of the soul, for King Solomon said, “My soul left me as He spoke.”[3]
-The pinnacle of quality speech is that which is utilized in Torah learning and in prayer, for it has the ability of mobilizing all the powers of the soul not only on a spiritual level but on a physiological level as well, for it activates all of a person's blood in the service of Hashem.
-As such, when a person prays and learns Torah, he is not left with any blood that hasn't yet served Hashem.
-His lust for victory, strife and war leaves him.
-In steading of pursuing a prospective victim, he pursues peace.
+The pinnacle of quality speech is that which is utilized in Torah learning and in prayer, for it has the ability of mobilizing all the powers of the soul not only on a spiritual level but on a physiological level as well, for it activates all of a person’s blood in the service of Hashem.
+As such, when a person prays and learns Torah, he is not left with any blood that hasn’t yet served Hashem.
+His lust for victory, strife, and war leaves him.
+Instead of pursuing a prospective victim, he pursues peace.

-According to the above principle, a person can evaluate the effectiveness of his own praying and Torah learning.
-If he prays and learns Torah all day long, but still has the urge to win every argument with his learning partner or to quarrel with his wife and to defeat her too, then it's a clear sign that his prayers and Torah learning are weak, ineffective and maybe even worthless altogether.
-Since he hasn't corrected his spiritually-murky blood, he remains with his lust for victory.
-The lust within one's blood that hasn't yet been purified bring about the urge to spill other people's blood in varying degrees, from insulting a person in public to outright murder.
+According to the above principle, a person can evaluate the effectiveness of his own prayer and Torah learning.
+If he prays and learns Torah all day long, but still has the urge to win every argument with his learning partner or to quarrel with his wife and to defeat her too, then it’s a clear sign that his prayers and Torah learning are weak, ineffective, and maybe even worthless altogether.
+Since he hasn’t corrected his spiritually-murky blood, he remains with his lust for victory.
+The lust within one’s blood that hasn’t yet been purified bring about the urge to spill other people’s blood in varying degrees, from insulting a person in public to outright murder.
 The root is the same.

 The Torah is life and peace, “For its ways are the ways of pleasantry and all its paths are peace.”[4]
 True Torah learning and prayer require common sense.
 The Gemara teaches that where there is no common sense, there is no peace.[5]
-The Gemara gives an interesting example in comparing several types of handicapped people's ability to marry; the Gemara says that two deaf people can live in peace, but not two insane people.
+The Gemara gives an interesting example in comparing several types of handicapped people’s ability to marry.
+The Gemara says that two deaf people can live in peace, but not two insane people.
 The difference between them is common sense.
 Wherever there is no common sense, there is strife.

 [1] Likutei Moharan I:75